A Reanalysis of the FDA's Benefit--Risk Assessment of Moderna's mRNA-1273 COVID Vaccine Based on a Model Incorporating Benefits Derived from Prior COVID Infection: Reanalysis: Results

-In this section, we discuss our model-validation work of Supplement 2, where we test our model as well as the FDA's using Ontario COVID-hospitalizations data from the evaluation period 1/1/22-- 5/31/22 and show that our model's projections of the hospitalizations-prevented benefit of vaccination are much more accurate than those of the FDA \cite{Yogurtcu}.
-We test our model in two ways: (i) showing that it fits Ontario COVID-hospitalization data with inputs at plausible levels for Ontario over the evaluation period (see Section 8 of Supplement 2), and (ii) using Ontario COVID-hospitalization data to predict corresponding data for the U.S. and then comparing those predictions to ours (see Section 7 of Supplement 2).
-We validate our model using Ontario data for many reasons; e.g., unlike the CDC, Public Health Ontario chose to publish incidental COVID-hospitalization rates (starting 1/8/2022) \cite{PHO_IH}.
-We discuss other reasons in Section 3 of Supplement 2.
+In Supplement S2, we test our model using Ontario COVID-hospitalization data from the evaluation period of 1 January 2022--31 May 2022, showing its projections of the hospitalizations-prevented benefit of vaccination are more accurate than those of the FDA \cite{Yogurtcu}.
+We use Ontario data for many reasons; e.g., unlike the CDC, Public Health Ontario chose to publish incidental COVID-hospitalization rates (starting 8 January 2022) \cite{PHO_IH}; see [Supplement S2, Section S3] for other reasons.

-Because Public Health Ontario does not provide sex-specific COVID-hospitalizations data, to test our model using its data, we compute model outputs assuming no sex-related differences in COVID infection and hospitalization risk, so that $H_r = 0.0022$, and, for Scenario D, $F_{pi} = 0.76$ (see Supplement 1, Sections 2 and 3).
-If $H_r$ and $F_{pi}$ are increased to $0.0022$ and $0.76$ in Scenario D, leaving all other variables unchanged, then 231 is the hospitalizations-prevented benefit per million vaccinations.